Legendaddy (How I Met Your Mother): Production

 "Legendaddy" centers around Neil Patrick Harris's (pictured) character Barney Stinson as he attempts to reconnect with his absent father.

-"Legendaddy" was written by series co-creator Dan Gregor and Doug Mand; it was directed by Pamela Fryman, who directed nearly every episode of the series.
+"Legendaddy" was written by Dan Gregor and Doug Mand; it was directed by Pamela Fryman, who directed nearly every episode of the series.
+It was Mand's first writing credit on the series.
 The episode stars Neil Patrick Harris as Barney Stinson, alongside Josh Radnor as Ted Mosby, Jason Segel as Marshall Eriksen, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.
-John Lithgow and Nancy Travis guest star as Barney's absent father Jerome Whitaker and his wife Cheryl.
+John Lithgow and Nancy Travis guest star as Barney's absent father Jerome Whitaker and his wife Cheryl, respectively.
 Both Lithgow and Travis had previously starred on other sitcoms.

 The introduction of Barney's father had been setup prior in the season.
 In the closing moments of "Last Words", Barney called his mother to ask about his father.
 Later, Barney sent him a letter.
 In an interview with the Los Angeles Times, series co-creator Craig Thomas stated the issue about the identity of Barney's real father was already a plot point in the initial conceptualization of the series.
 Barney's father had first been mentioned in How I Met Your Mothers second season.
 Lithgow was the first choice to play Jerome Whittaker, and the producers gave him a collection of episodes detailing Barney's father issues to help him get acquainted with the role.
 Thomas said Lithgow would reprise his role in future episodes, and that the character would complicate Barney's connection with his girlfriend Nora.
 Lithgow later returned in episode 21 of season six, "Hopeless", where he further attempts to reconnect with Barney.
-He reprised his role in the season nine episode "Mom and Dad" as an attendee of Barney and Robin's wedding.

 Release

-"Legendaddy" first aired on CBS on March 21, 2011, to an audience of 8.03 million viewers.
+"Legendaddy" first aired in the United States on CBS on March 21, 2011, to an audience of 8.03 million viewers.
 It had a 3.0/9 share among adults 18–49.
-The episode was down around 1.10 million viewers from the previous episode; it was viewed by around 1.06 million more than the following episode.
-"Legendaddy" finished eighth of the night overall just below Harry's Law but above Mad Love.
-In Australia, "Legendaddy" aired on May 12, 2011, on Seven Network to an audience of 712 thousand viewers.
+The episode was down around 1.10 million viewers from "A Change of Heart", the previous episode, It was viewed by around 1.06 million more than "The Exploding Meatball Sub", the following episode.
+"Legendaddy" finished eighth of the night overall just below Harry's Law on NBC but above Mad Love on ABC.
+In Australia, the episode aired on May 12, 2011, on Seven Network to an audience of 712 thousand viewers, 41 thousand more than the previous episode.